Percona-Lab/clickhousedb_fdw/README.md

 # clickhousedb_fdw - ClickHouse Foreign Data Wrapper for PostgreSQL
-The clickhousedb_fdw is open-source (GPLv2 licensed).
+The clickhousedb_fdw is open-source.
 It is a Foreign Data Wrapper (FDW) for one of the fastest column store databases; "Clickhouse".
 This FDW allows you to SELECT from, and INSERT into, a ClickHouse database from within a PostgreSQL v11 server.

 The FDW supports advanced features like aggregate pushdown and joins pushdown.
 These significantly improve performance by utilizing the remote server’s resources for these resource intensive operations.